crisoncode/crisoncode/README.md

 Since I was very little I have been interested by the technology 🧑🏻‍💻 in general, my first introduction to this world was with videogames in a Sega console.
 After some years playing games finally my fathers bought a computer and I was excited with this new machine in my home.
 I started to discover how a computer works and I had a lot of questions in my head.

-🤔 What means is this black screen when I press the powe on button?
+🤔 What means this black screen when I press the power on button?

 🏴‍☠️ What exactly happens when I’m uninstalling a program from the control panel in a Windows 98?